openharmony/docs/en/application-dev/application-models/arkts-ui-widget-event-call.md

               'abilityName': 'EntryAbility', // Only the UIAbility of the current application is allowed.
               'params': {
                 'method': 'funB', // Set the name of the method to call in the EntryAbility.
-                'num': 1 // Set other parameters to be transferred.
+                'num': 1 // Set other parameters to be passed in.
               }
             });
           })